Gunmen attack Ivory Coast power station, security facilities

 "There won't be any blackouts resulting from the damage, which seem to be serious, because the Azito team knows what they are doing," Adama Toungara said.

+Ivory Coast possesses an enviably reliable power grid and also exports electricity to Ghana, Burkina Faso, Benin, Togo and Mali, said the power station was not damaged in the attack.

-Gunmen launched another raid in the town of Bonoua, around 60 km (40 miles) east of Abidjan, where they attempted to break into a police station and gendarmerie to steal weapons.
+Gunmen launched another raid in the town of Bonoua, around 60 km east of Abidjan, where they attempted to break into a police station and gendarmerie to steal weapons.

 Ivory Coast, the world's top cocoa grower, is recovering from a brief civil war last year that erupted after Gbagbo refused to the accept Ouattara's victory in an election in late 2010.